Skip to content

 Devika Rege’s Quarterlife in the foreground| Photo: Adarsh Badri

-Towards the end of her work, in the section titled “Release”, Devika Rege tells us: “To give up guilt does not mean giving up responsibility.
+In the concluding section “Release,” Rege writes: “To give up guilt does not mean giving up responsibility.
 I thought of Amanda, how she never spoke of herself as a Christian, yet believed in the power of service instinctively, as any Hindu in meditating under a tree.
 Were these paths irreconcilable?
 I did not know the answer.”
 She adds: “While each character holds the potential for a truth that rivals the narrator’s, each is a world impossible to fully realise in her written voice.
 The forest grows in ways that surprise the soil.”

-In this tense, slow-burning storytelling, there are no villains.
-There are just multitudes that shape social relations.
-Rege’s characters are all deeply informed—and therefore deeply polarised—or perhaps, deeply informed from their perspective.
-Therefore, Devika Rege’s Quarterlife is an ode to the deeply contested political realities in Modi’s India.
+In this tense, slow-burning narrative, there are no villains—only multitudes that shape social relations.
+Rege’s characters are deeply informed, deeply polarised—or perhaps simply deeply human from the perspective of their own truths.
+Ultimately, Devika Rege’s Quarterlife serves as an ode to the deeply contested political realities in Modi’s India.

 what do you think of the above post?